Hi all members,

 Hi Mr. Nathrao,

-Thanks for ur reply.
-I am giving point-wise reply to your questions:-
+Thanks for your reply.
+I am giving a point-wise reply to your questions:

-1) Offer letter or bond - My friend joined the Company pursuant to offer letter.
-Title on subject of letter is OFFER LETTER, executed on the letter head of the Company, signed and accepted by my friend, NOT ON ANY STAMP PAPER.
-I am not very much clear whether it is bond or not.
+1) Offer letter or bond - My friend joined the Company pursuant to an offer letter.
+The title of the letter is OFFER LETTER, executed on the letterhead of the Company, signed, and accepted by my friend, not on any stamp paper.
+I am not very clear whether it is a bond or not.

-2) Terms of Offer Letter- The terms relevant of offer letter, which I have mentioned in above post also-
+2) Terms of Offer Letter - The relevant terms of the offer letter, which I have mentioned in the above post, are:

-1. For first 06 months (probation period), he will join as Software Trainee, and thereafter his performance will be reviewed and if found eligible, will be promoted as a Jr. Software Engineer.
+1. For the first 06 months (probation period), he will join as a Software Trainee, and thereafter his performance will be reviewed.
+If found eligible, he will be promoted to a Jr. Software Engineer.

 2. The tenure of working with the Company will be 2.5 years, during which period he will not be allowed to leave the Company.

-3. That my friend has submitted original educational certificates as contract security.
+3. My friend has submitted original educational certificates as contract security.

 4. Certificates are releasable only after 2 years and 6 months.

 3) It was simple training.
-They just gave a syllabus and questions to solve by learning from youtube, and ask doubts from senior.
-No specific training classes.
+They just provided a syllabus and questions to solve by learning from YouTube and asked doubts from seniors.
+There were no specific training classes.

 From India, Ghaziabad